 Members of these groups print passports and driver's licenses for their supposed states.
 They even produce T-shirts and flags for advertising purposes.
 Reichsbürger simply ignore the fact that such activity is illegal and not recognized by any German authority.
 They proudly announce their intention to "carry on the fight against the Federal Republic of Germany" on their websites.

-State Offices for the Protection of the Constitution estimate that there are only a few hundred Reichsbürger in Germany.
-It is thought that some 150 to 200 are in Brandenburg.
+Germany's domestic intelligence agency, the Office for the Protection of the Constitution (BfV), estimates that there are around 16,500 Reichsbürger in Germany.
+Some 3,500 are based in Bavaria while around 2,500 are living in neighboring Baden-Württemberg.
 Most are male, on average they are over 50 years old and they tend to come from socially disadvantaged segments of society.
-Many members ascribe to right-wing populist, anti-Semitic and Nazi ideologies.
+Hundreds of the Reichsbürger followers ascribe to right-wing populist, anti-Semitic and Nazi ideologies.
 A district court judge in Saxony-Anhalt has described them as "conspiracy theorists" and "malcontents."